Sony A6400 vs A6500

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6400 and A6500 can be found, respectively, in the Sony A6400 Manual (free pdf) or the online Sony A6500 Manual.

 So what conclusions can be drawn?
 Is the Sony A6400 better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.